feathersui/feathersui-starling/documentation/help/markdown/page-indicator.md

 ### Symbol Skins

-The symbols may be created using the `normalSymbolFactory` and `selectedSymbolFactory` for normal and selected symbols respectively.
+The symbols may be created using the [`normalSymbolFactory`](../api-reference/feathers/controls/PageIndicator.html#normalSymbolFactory) and [`selectedSymbolFactory`](../api-reference/feathers/controls/PageIndicator.html#selectedSymbolFactory) for normal and selected symbols, respectively.
 These functions are expected to return any Starling display objects.
 Below, we return Starling Images with different textures for normal and selected states:

 ``` code
 pages.normalSymbolFactory = function():DisplayObject